 HINT: START WITH THE MOST DIFFICULT PUZZLE PIECE

 All challenges have just one solution that is shown at the end of the challenge booklet.
-This is different from the other brainteasers in this collection like IQ-puzzler, IQ-cabin and IQ-splash (which were not invented by me but by Lonpos).
-They don’t include any solutions because they have multiple solutions for each challenge.
+This is different from the other brainteasers in this collection like IQ-puzzler (not the Pro version), IQ-cabin and IQ-splash (3 games which were not invented by me but by Lonpos).
+These don’t include any solutions because they have multiple solutions for each challenge.
 IQ-Twist doesn’t have any 3D-challenges, but the MASTER and WIZARD levels are harder than the 2D-challenges in IQ-puzzler and IQ-cabin.

 The puzzle pieces can be very confusing in the beginning, because they are formed by circles with connections angled 45°.
 But the grid is just an orthogonal one (90°).
 Because of this a lot of people try to place the pieces in the wrong orientation, especially the bigger yellow piece.
 This has a strange shape, so most people keep it until last.
 You better do the opposite, because often this big yellow piece only fits on a few places.